THE CLEAN: QUEEN OF THE SEAS

 The Swann concept shares parts/technology commonality with the SeaVax ocean cleaning machines.
 Thus, the Swann project underpins development on that concept, but can be applied to any workboat requiring fuel autonomous endurance.

 Join us if you will for a voyage into the nautical unknown where the Queen of the Seas is a zero carbon vessel that harvests all the energy it needs for propulsion - from nature.
 If the project is of interest to Corporations, Philanthropists or other Patrons, see our outline Business Plan.
 We will work with our partners to maximize this exciting opportunity beneficially.

-FLUID POWER - The solar wings sun tracking, and raising/ lowering of the wind-turbine mast is accomplished using electro-hydraulic power packs, hydraulic rams and motors.
+FLUID POWER - The solar wings, sun tracking, and raising/ lowering of the wind-turbine mast is accomplished using rugged electro-hydraulic power packs, hydraulic rams and motors.
 This picture is of a real test rig from 2019, using proprietary (of the shelf) parts from our project supplier.
 The 24v motors may be replaced with brushless units of a higher voltage, where weight saving becomes critical.

 WATER BASIN - This compact unit re-circulates water using vanes and pumps that are placed in the tank for drag tests, and removed for other wave and wind handling experiments.
 The tank can be emptied and refilled in forty minutes.
 Twenty minutes for each transfer to and from an underground holding tank.
 This unit is ideal for low cost conceptualization, before detailed CFD, or other development.